Visit any babycare forum or blog and one of the most popular topics you will find is how to make your baby sleep.

 Sleep training doesn’t equal crying it out all night

-Crying it out or Controlled Crying is one of the most controversial sleep training technique that many experts recommend.
+Crying it out or Controlled Crying is one of the most controversial sleep training techniques that many experts recommend.

 If you are trying out the CIO method, remember that it is okay to visit your child and comfort during this phase without physically facilitating sleep.